ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 Intuitively speaking, everyone learns only their own output.
 Or the protocol aborts, in that case nobody gets any output.

-So we have this in these previous works.
+So we have this in this work by Dupuis, Nielsen, and Salvail.
+We also have it in this other work by Dulek, Grilo, Jeffery, Majenz, and Schaffner.

 What we have so far is good, but there are rooms for improvement.
 Right now the adversary gets to abort the protocol when it wants to.